Film and Media Studies

 San Francisco, CA 94103

 Phone: (415) 817-4223

 Fax: (415) 817-4299

-The Certificate in Film and Media Studies (Online) is an online program of courses designed to provide academic training for those who are interested in advancing their educational and/or career goals in the popular and growing field of film and media studies.
-Courses will be taught by faculty in the Cinema Department at San Francisco State University, and on occasion by adjunct faculty (lecturers, visiting faculty, etc.) in cinema studies.
+The Certificate in Film and Media Studies (Online) is an online program of courses designed to provide academic training for those interested in advancing their educational and/or career goals in the popular and growing field of film and media studies.
+Courses will be taught by faculty in the Cinema Department at San Francisco State University, and on occasion, by adjunct faculty (lecturers, visiting faculty, etc.) in cinema studies.

 Admissions Requirements and Application Process

 To be admitted to this program, students should have a high school diploma or equivalency.
 High School students that qualify for CLEP will be admitted conditionally.
 Normally, applying to the Program is not required in order to take the individual courses that make up the certificate.
 Hence, a student can take all the courses one by one and, should they complete them all, are then eligible to apply for the certificate.
 Matriculated SF State Cinema majors and minors are not eligible to apply for the Certificate.